capeprivacy/pycape/docs/source/walkthrough.md

 For more complicated Python dependencies that include C extension modules, this step will download and/or compile platform- and architecture-specific binaries.
 Therefore, running the installation step inside a Docker container like `python:3.9-slim-bullseye` is heavily recommended by the [third-party dependency guide](https://docs.capeprivacy.com/reference/functions#adding-3rd-party-dependencies).
 ```

-Finally, re-deploy this code with `cape deploy mean`, and make note of the function ID and hash.
+Finally, re-deploy this code with `cape deploy mean`, and make note of the function ID and checksum.

 ### Running Mean v2 with PyCape